hal/docs/building-blocks/extensions.md

 ### Maven setup

-The `gui` maven module which carries the actual extension must inherit from `org.jboss.as:jboss-as-console-extension`.
+The `gui` maven module which carries the actual extension code must inherit from `org.jboss.as:jboss-as-console-extension`.
 To run the extension as part of the HAL management console, the `app` module must inherit from `org.jboss.as:jboss-as-console-build` and contain a specific configuration for the `build-helper-maven-plugin` and `maven-processor-plugin` plugin.
-Create a simple extension using the [archetype][3] and take a look at the generated maven modules for al details.
+Create a simple extension using the [archetype][3] and take a look at the generated maven modules for all details.

 ### Extension Point